tractr/traxion/apps/docs/docs/how-to/file-storage/file-storage-on-aws-s3.md

 }
 ```

-On the backend, the default controller simply requests a pre-signed URL from the file storage.
+On the backend, the default controller simply requests a presigned URL from the file storage.
 If you have some business logic, you can write your own controller and use the `FileStorageService`.

 NestJS controller example: